wp-plugins/relevanssi/readme.txt

 == Frequently Asked Questions ==

+= Displaying the number of search results found =

+The typical solution to showing the number of search results found does not work with Relevanssi.
+However, there's a solution that's much easier: the number of search results is stored in a variable within $wp_query.
+Just add the following code to your search results template:

+`<?php echo 'Relevanssi found ' . $wp_query->found_posts . ' hits'; ?>`

+= Advanced search result filtering =

+If you want to add extra filters to the search results, you can add them using a hook.
+Relevanssi searches for results in the _relevanssi table, where terms and post_ids are listed.
+The various filtering methods work by listing either allowed or forbidden post ids in the query WHERE clause.
+Using the `relevanssi_where` hook you can add your own restrictions to the WHERE clause.

+These restrictions must be in the general format of

+` AND doc IN (' . {a list of post ids, which could be a subquery} . ')`

+For more details, see where the filter is applied in the `relevanssi_search()` function.
+This is stricly an advanced hacker option for those people who're used to using filters and MySQL WHERE clauses and it is possible to break the search results completely by doing something wrong here.

 = Sorting search results =

 If you want something else than relevancy ranking, you can use orderby and order parameters.
 Orderby